About Us

 11. Not far from his vantage point, a whirlwind stirred, and within the wind appeared an angelic being.
 This angel was not like the one who met him near God's throne.
 This angel was saturated with pretentiousness and deceit, hiding its anger behind a seductive exterior.

 12. The whirlwind dissipated into the natural breeze.
-The anti-being stood fast and observed Daniel with curious apathy, sucking ambient light into the black hole of its facade.
+The anti-being stood fast and observed Daniel with curious apathy, sucking ambient light into the black hole of its facade; the antithesis of any conceivable creative force.

 13. “The Evil One,” Daniel quietly vocalized without giving it much thought.
-Anti-beings are not psionic, and Daniel knew that: They can't be -- they're everything that God isn't.
+Anti-beings are not psionic, and Daniel knew that: Anti-beings are everything that God isn't.

 14. “Isn't evil a point of view?” the entity queried?